DiamondLightSource/virtac/docs/tutorials/using_virtac.md

 ```{program-output} virtac -h
 ```

-If you have installed Virtac with pip, then you should be able to activate your virtual environment and run virtac with:
+If you have installed the Virtac with pip, then you should be able to activate your virtual environment and run the Virtac with:

 :::{code-block} bash
 virtac
 :::

-If you wish to use the container, then ensure that you have a working podman or docker install and then run virtac with:
+If you wish to use the container, then ensure that you have a working podman or docker install and then run the Virtac with:

 :::{code-block} bash
 podman run -it --network=host virtac:latest
 :::

-Running Virtac with the default arguments will output the following to the terminal:
+Running the Virtac with the default arguments will output the following to the terminal:

 :::{code-block} bash
 2025-09-08 13:50:09,572 Ring mode not specified, using default: I04